marwhyte/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+It allows a user to stay logged in even if they open a new tab, or refresh the page.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes the password so that their sensitive information cannot be accessed.

 - [ ] What does bcrypt do to slow down attackers?

+The attacker can steal the hash, but with that it would take them forever to reverse the hash

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, Signature

 ## Minimum Viable Product